Bricktech2000/Notes/notes/improved-expression-evaluation.md

 <https://youtu.be/hI9CaQD7P6I?t=70>

-at the timestamp included in the URL above, the teacher divided both sides of the equality by the value $a \cdot b$ without adding the restriction required by the rule above. if he had added the restriction $a \cdot b \ne 0$, it would've been a contradiction with the equality $a = b$
+at the [[time]]stamp included in the URL above, the teacher divided both sides of the equality by the value $a \cdot b$ without adding the restriction required by the rule above. if he had added the restriction $a \cdot b \ne 0$, it would've been a contradiction with the equality $a = b$

 > **note**: by using the symbol $\dashv$ (_for all_, see [[math-notation]]) to denote the restriction, there is technically no contradiction. the right way to think of the equation is the following: as we know the restriction is always $\bot$, the equation on the left is true _for all $\bot$._, meaning it is never true. this is crucially different form a contradiction, as that would mean all other equations in the same context are rendered invalid.